COVID 19 - WE ARE OPEN - CLICK HERE TO FIND OUT MORE

-Over time, frames can become worn and cracks in the gesso and compo may appear.
-This instability consequently causes the frame and artwork to risk further damage as the integrity is compromised
+Frames can become worn and cracks in the finish may appear which can cause the frame and artwork to be at risk from further accidental damage.

-Many antique frames have complex ornate surfaces which harbour dust, and other surface contaminants such as soot from open fires and candles.
-These can be removed by surface cleaning and the appearance of the frame considerably improved.
+Antique frames often have complex ornate surfaces which collect dust and other surface contaminants such as soot from open fires and candles.
+We can remove these by surface cleaning.

 Broken and missing glass can be replaced with UV glass, Tru Vue Museum Glass ®, or for historical integrity traditional crown glass can be provided.

 Yes, our frame conservators can remould or carve the missing parts and match in with the existing finish seamlessly.

 Of course, we can treat the woodworm to prevent further damage then fill and retouch the damaged areas.

 Yes, the corners often bear the brunt of the damage when a picture is dropped.
 We can repair the corners if they have become cracked or split, re-adhere any broken off pieces and retouch the finish so that no one can spot the damage it has received.